Choose a Career Cluster, Career Field, or Career Pathway

 Second Step: Take a valid career interest test like the Career Key.
 It is one of the few valid tests of career interests.
-Unfortunately, you may get directed to or be given an invalid test like the O*Net Interest Profiler or Career Clusters Interest Survey– pseudo-measures like these can mislead you.
+Unfortunately, you may get directed to or be given an invalid test like the Career Clusters Interest Survey– pseudo-measures like these can mislead you.
 Make sure your teacher or counselor knows you want to take a valid test.

 With the Career Key you measure your strength in six interest areas, called the Holland “personality types” or “Holland Codes”: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.

 Third Step: Identify the Career Clusters and Pathways that match your strongest personality type(s).
 Begin by clicking here to see the Career Key Map of Career Clusters and Pathways.